cristianmartinezsetevich-star/3-D-Resistor-network-repository/README.md

 The codes were developed and tested using the Force Fortran compiler on Windows, which is freely available for download from its official website.
 Any standard Fortran compiler (e.g., gfortran) can also be used to compile and execute the programs.

-To run the simulations, create a working directory containing the required input data files: ait1.dat, alado.dat, av.dat, avG.dat, and avIO.dat.
+To run the simulations, create a working directory containing the required empty output data files: ait1.dat, alado.dat, av.dat, avG.dat, and avIO.dat.
 These files define the voxelized electrode structure and the corresponding physical parameters for the resistor-network simulation.
-The main program reads these files automatically during initialization.
+The main program automatically writes these files during execution.

 Once the files are in place, compile the Fortran source code and execute the resulting binary from the same directory.
 Output files containing the potential fields, current distributions, and total conductance are generated upon completion.